mikke89/RmlUi/readme.md

 - Generic event system that binds seamlessly into existing projects.

-## libMissile features
+## RmlUi features

-libMissile introduces several features over the [original libRocket branch](https://github.com/libRocket/libRocket).
-While the [official libMissile documentation](https://mikke89.github.io/libMissileDoc/) is being updated with new documentation, some of the new features are also briefly documented here.
-Pull requests are welcome for improving the documentation at the [libMissile documentation repository](https://github.com/mikke89/libMissileDoc).
+RmlUi introduces several features over the [original libRocket branch](https://github.com/libRocket/libRocket).
+While the [official RmlUi documentation](https://mikke89.github.io/RmlUiDoc/) is being updated with new documentation, some of the new features are also briefly documented here.
+Pull requests are welcome for improving the documentation at the [RmlUi documentation repository](https://github.com/mikke89/RmlUiDoc).

 A C++17 compiler is required to compile the master branch.
 For users that need support for older compilers, there is a (less maintained) C++11 version on the cpp11 branch.